Chapter 3

 - Addtionally, we can see that there is a function that loads the resource

-and decodes the resource.
-As we can see from the decode function, XOR
+LOCALIZATION and decodes the resource.
+As we can see from the decode function, XOR encoding was used.

 - Resource was extracted with resource hacker and decoded with cyberchef and we can see that there is